awmiryaw/support2-clinical-mortality-analysis/README.md

 The emphasis is not only on model training, but also on documenting data-quality decisions and preventing preprocessing leakage by placing transformations inside a scikit-learn `Pipeline`.

-> [!IMPORTANT]
-> This is an educational data-science project.
-It is not a validated clinical decision-support system and must not be used for diagnosis, treatment, triage, or real-world patient care.

 ## Project Highlights

 | Area | Implementation |